Calisti-Daniele/Fifa-Youth-Growth-Prediction/README.md

 Contributions, suggestions, and pull requests are always welcome!
 Feel free to explore the repository and improve the project. 💡

-## 📜 License

-Distributed under the MIT License.
-See the `LICENSE` file for more details.

 ---

-**Become the best virtual manager with the FIFA Youth Growth Predictor and discover the stars of tomorrow! 🌟⚽**
+**Become the best virtual manager with the FIFA Youth Growth Prediction and discover the stars of tomorrow! 🌟⚽**
 ```

-Ora puoi semplicemente copiare e incollare questo testo nel tuo file README su GitHub!